adis-tek/fresh-dish/README.md

 # Fresh Dish - Discover new recipes
 Pick a category and recieve a random recipe to try out.
 ## Features
-* Multi page web app.
+* Multi-page web app.
 * Log in and registration features.
-* Create, read, and delete recipes that you discover.
+* The app creates, reads, and deletes recipes.
 * A fully mobile-responsive design from desktop to tablet and to mobile.

 ## Technology